 Personally, my favorite thing about “X-Men Apocalypse” is that it looks and feels more like an X-Men comic book brought to life on screen then any of the previous movies.
 The costumes for example have never

-looked this good.
-Some of the characters like Psylocke and Nightcrawler look
+looked better then in this film.
+Some of the characters like Psylocke, Magneto and Nightcrawler look

-X-Men visuals which "as long time fan" absolutely thrilled me.
+X-Men visuals, which absolutely thrilled me.
 We see Jean Grey in

 her fiery Phoenix form, we see Professor X in a mental battle with Apocalypse on

-an astro-plane, Cyclops eye piece glows red and when Nightcrawler teleports we
+an astro-plain, Cyclops eye piece glows red, and when Nightcrawler teleports, we

 see him traveling through dimensions.
 My favorite moment of all is when Magneto